Hub-of-all-Things/doc/source/index.md

   }
 ]
 ```
-> RECORD_ID must be replaced with the ID of the record you want
+> RECORD_ID must be replaced with the ID of the Record you want

 > Example response: